What can game theory teach us about Repselect? - Honi Soit

 Engineers have historically worked with Grassroots on Council, and are leaning towards Grassroots to support stable coalitions and ensure that the President has favourable OBs to carry out their mandate.
 However, they are open to exploring things with Unity, not least because they have been occasionally put off by Grassroots’ behaviour on social media.

-Penta is a remnant of the Panda faction, which sent shockwaves through domestic student factions by heavily mobilising international students.
+Penta is a remnant of the Panda faction, which has been successful at heavily mobilising international students.
 Penta supported Lancaster for President.
 Meanwhile, Phoenix originally supported Carter, but surreptitiously changed their support in the final days of the election to Lancaster.
 Watch their loyalties.

 Observation 3.
-Players should divide up payoffs to prevent defections
+Coalitions should allocate the biggest payoffs to pivotal players

 If your coalition wins, you need to decide how you will divide up the payoffs (the OB positions).
 Understanding this step will help keep your coalition stable.